Spacechild1/vstplugin/README.md

 By default, [vstplugin~] is installed in the standard externals directory, but you can override it with `-DPD_INSTALLDIR="/path/to/my/externals"`.

+If you don't want to build the Pd external, run cmake with `-DPD=OFF`.

 ##### SuperCollider:

 Get the SuperCollider source code (e.g. https://github.com/supercollider/supercollider).